-Wetsuits are made of neoprene.
-This material offers great advantages: it is very elastic, insulating and protects your skin from injuries and UV radiation.
-Just perfect for surfing!
+Wetsuits are made of neoprene - it is elastic, insulating and protects your skin from injuries and UV radiation.
+Perfect for surfing!

 Choosing the right wetsuit depends on the conditions.
-For example, you will need a very different setup for surfing in tropical Bali than you would in the frigid North Sea or cooler Atlantic Ocean.
+You will need a very different setup for surfing in tropical Bali than you would in the frigid North Sea or cooler Atlantic Ocean.
 Think about where you are going to surf then pick a wetsuit to suit the conditions.

-In tropical climates, you can do without neoprene.
-Grab slim fit lycras or loose cut surf tees instead.
-These lightweight tops are easy to put on and they protect you from sunburn and rashes from your surfboard's wax.
-Another plus: you can throw them in the washing machine after surfing.
+In tropical climates, you don't neoprene or a full wetsuit.
+Grab slim fit lycras or loose cut surf teesinstead.
+These lightweight tops protect you from sunburn and rashes from your surfboard's wax.
+After surfing you can throw them in the washing machine.

-In warmer climates, you can still cool down if you stay in the water for a long time.
+In warmer climates, if you stay in the water for a long time you will cool down.
 Wear Springsuits and shorties or layer up with neoprene tops, vests, shorts or surf leggings to keep warm.

 We recommend these for water temperatures under 23°C.

-These classic wetsuits have a wide field of use, depending on their thickness, seam construction, wind repellency and lining.
-The arms and legs are long and special cold-water models even have hoods.
-Full suits offer the best protection and are a must in colder waters.
+Classic wetsuits have a can be used in a variety of different situations.
+The can have different thicknesses, seam constructions, wind repellency and linings for.
+The arms and legs are long and cold-water models can have hoods.
+Full wetsuits offer the best protection, warmth and are a must in colder waters.

 The colder the water, the thicker suit you'll need.
 Neoprene thickness is measured in millimetres and listed in most product names as numbers separated by slash: /.
 The first number relates to the torso and the second to the limbs.
-For example, a 4/3 wetsuit is 4 mm thick on the torso and 3 mm on arms and legs.
-Usually, the material around the torso is thicker, while it is thinner around areas of the body, which require more mobility.
-This combination guarantees the ideal mix of warmth and flexibility.
+A 4/3 wetsuit is 4 mm thick on the torso and 3 mm on arms and legs, for example.
+The material around the torso is thicker to keep your dcore warm, while it is thinner around areas of the body like the arms and legs which require more mobility.
+This guarantees a mix of warmth and flexibility for paddling and surfing.